 Rescue and Release

-Rob and I have given homes to many animals over the years, I was once accosted by a stranger at the local IGA, “ah the Noahs Ark people, so many animals in pairs at your place!”
-It was true!😆
+Rob and I have given a home to many animals over the years, I was once accosted by a stranger at the local IGA, “ah you’re from the Noahs Ark house, so many animals in pairs at your place!”
+At one point it was true!

 2 sheep (fat)